 With interest rates at record lows, many Massachusetts homeowners have been refinancing their mortgages to lower rates.
 One critical step in any mortgage process is the appraisal.
 Many overlook the need for preparing a home for a refinance appraisal.
-Here’s why it’s important and tasks you may include.
+Here’s why it’s important and the tasks you may include.

 What Is an Appraisal?

 Appraisals determine the current market value of your home.
 An appraiser will visit your property and create a report that compares your home to recently sold properties.
-Typically, at least 3 properties are selected, each having sold within the last 6 months and located within a 1 mile radius.
+Typically, at least 3 properties are selected, each having sold within the last 6 months and located within a 1-mile radius.
 Adjustments are made for differences between your home and the comparable properties.
 The report ultimately generates an exact dollar value.